primer/css/packages/primer-css/README.md

 [![npm version](http://img.shields.io/npm/v/primer-css.svg)](https://www.npmjs.org/package/primer-css)
 [![Build Status](https://travis-ci.org/primer/primer-css.svg?branch=master)](https://travis-ci.org/primer/primer-css)

-> Primer is the CSS framework that powers GitHub's front-end design.
+Primer is the CSS framework that powers GitHub's front-end design.
 Primer CSS includes 23 packages that are grouped into 3 core meta-packages for easy install.
 Each package and meta-package is independently versioned and distributed via npm, so it's easy to include all or part of Primer within your own project.

-This repository is a compilation of [several CSS modules](https://github.com/primer).
+The Primer CSS repo is managed as a monorepo that is composed of many npm packages.

 ## Install